ragaeeb/trie-rules/README.md

 However the rule set structure is flexible enough to apply to a wide range of applications.

+## Features

+- **High-performance trie builder** – Use `buildTrie` to normalise apostrophes and fan out case variants so that lookups remain fast even with thousands of rules.
+- **Deterministic matching utilities** – Check for rule coverage with `containsSource` and `containsTarget`, or run full replacements through `searchAndReplace` with opt-in confirmation callbacks.
+- **Comprehensive text helpers** – Re-use the exported helpers such as `isAlphabeticLetter`, `findFirstAlphaIndex`, `generateCaseVariants`, `adjustCasing`, `adjustClipping`, and `insertWordIntoTrie` to implement bespoke trie-aware transformations.
+- **Rule level ergonomics** – Fine tune matching with `CaseSensitivity`, `MatchType`, `TriePattern`, and contextual clipping support.
+- **Modern toolchain** – The project now builds with a lightweight `tsdown` pipeline (powered by Bun and TypeScript) and uses Biome for linting and formatting.

+## trie-rules Usage Guide
 # trie-rules Usage Guide

 This guide explains how to use the exported functions from `trie-rules`.